calaldees/teachingWorkshops/teacherTraining/behaviour.md

     * > I always make pupils sign their papers and agree to what their future solution will be.
 Being able to get out those papers if there is ever another detention is VERY helpful for parent’s evening

 Concept?
-* Once they understand the reason they are there and have a resolution
+* Once they understand the reason and have a resolution - they are there ...
 * Make them fun - build rapport - show them something amazing about computing
     * The punishment is that you're directing their time.